tombh/wayfire-plugin_dbus_interface/README.md

-  move_titled_window_to_workspace  Find a window by its app and title then move it to a workspace move_window_to_current_workspace Move window to current workspace peek_titled_window               Find a window and bring it to the current workspace
+  move_titled_window_to_workspace  Find a window by its app and title then move it to a workspace move_window_to_current_workspace Move window to current workspace peek_titled_window               Find a window and bring it to the current workspace wait_for_window_creation         Wait for a window with the given title to come into existence wait_for_window_title_change     Wait until a window changes its title to that provided

 Options:
   --help                           Show this help